-Fine example of Cram's Railroad & Township Map of Texas, one of the rarest of the earliest large format maps to illustrate the railroad system in Texas..
+Cram's Railroad & Township Map of Texas is one of the rarest of Cram's early maps of the region west of the Mississippi.

 Cram's map of Texas went through several variant states and titles between 1875 and 1879, making the history of the map somewhat difficult to ascertain, except upon closer inspection.
 There are at least 3 early states of the map.
 The earliest we have identified, bearing the same title, was issued in 1875.
 The title is in the Gulf of Mexico and the map is narrower than the present map, but would appear to be the same plate.
 A second edition, which is wider and encompasses all of Indian Territory, was issued in both atlas and pocket map format in 1876 under the title Cram's New Rail Road & County Map of Texas.
 Showing Latest Government Sureys &c &c.
 The title remains in the Gulf of Mexico.
 The final state (offered here), is the same width as the 1876 map, but only includes a portion of Indian Territory.
 The title has been moved into Cahahuila and a number of Western Counties have been added, among other noteworthy changes.
 However, the plate would appear to be almost certainly the same plate as the 1876 map and apparently the 1875 as well.
 This last edition also includes a number and letter key on the sides and text on the verso, including census information by county.